Picovoice/leopard/README.md

 AccessKey also verifies that your usage is within the limits of your account.
 Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
 If you wish to increase your limits, you can purchase a subscription plan.

+## Language Support

+- English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish
+- Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Demos